Square Functions and Variational Estimates for Ritt Operators on $L^1$: Introduction

 \section{Introduction}

 Ritt operators have a long history, tracing back to the foundational work of Ritt \cite{Ritt} and later developed by Lyubich \cite{Lyub}, Nevanlinna and Zemanek \cite{Nev,NZ}, and others \cite{Bl}.
-In recent years, they have been the focus of renewed interest [\cite{A,ALeM,Bl,CCL,Dunn,GT,LeM-H,LeMX-max,LeMX-Vq,HH}] due to the development of their $H^{\infty}$--functional calculus which made possible estimates on square functions in $L^p$ for $1<p<\infty$.
+In recent years, they have been the focus of renewed interest \cite{A,ALeM,Bl,CCL,Dunn,GT,LeM-H,LeMX-max,LeMX-Vq,HH} due to the development of their $H^{\infty}$--functional calculus which made possible estimates for square functions in $L^p$ for $1<p<\infty$.
 Square functions and variational inequalities have been fruitful in martingale theory and harmonic analysis, with applications to Littlewood--Paley theory and in ergodic theory.
-They were istrumental in bounding associated maximal functions, establish convergence of sequences of operators and control their speed of convergence.
+They were instrumental in bounding associated maximal functions, establishing convergence of sequences of operators and controlling their rate of convergence.